 KIN 312 Therapeutic Exercise (4) This course is designed to educate students in the role that therapeutic exercise plays in the successful return of athletes to sports.
-Through lecture and lab, students will examine how principles of conditioning and balanced this knowledge with the phases of tissue healing.
-Students will master the ability to recognize the stage of healing, collaborate with rehab professionals to institute exercise programs based on client evaluations and special needs.
+Through lecture and lab, students will examine how the principles of strength and conditioning can be altered to meet the physical demands related to the phases of tissue healing.
+Students will master the ability to recognize the stages of healing, collaborate with rehabilitation professionals to institute exercise programs based on client evaluations and special needs.
 Corequisite or Prerequisite(s): KIN 240.